jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

-When you give a system procedure an access controller, access to the procedure or object represented may get a special name and diagram notation.
+When you give a system command an access controller, access to the command or object represented may get a special name and diagram notation.

-An object symbol with an accessible State *Read* procedure, but no State *Write*, is called a Read Only Object.
+An object symbol with an accessible State *Read* command, but no State *Write*, is called a Read Only Object.

 An object symbol with only a Type Read, can be considered just a Type.
 Not an object or interface.